 HHB services are not intended to supplant (replace) regular school services and are by design temporary.
-This program is not for remediation and is not designed to provide students with time to make up for previously missed assignments.
-It cannot duplicate the comprehensive classroom experience.
-Instruction is minimal and normal progression that would be expected through classroom instruction in the school setting cannot be guaranteed.
+This program is not designed for remediation or tutorial and is not designed to simply provide students with extended time to make up previously missed assignments.
+It cannot duplicate the comprehensive classroom experience, therefore, there is no requirement to assign hour-for-hour missed instruction.
+Instruction is minimal and normal progression that would be expected through classroom instruction in the school setting cannot be accomplished.
 The overarching goal of Hospital/Homebound instruction is to keep the student as current as possible with classroom instruction.
 School teams must prioritize and sometimes limit the content areas to be taught by the homebound teacher based on the needs of the student.